 Self-proclaimed premium mediocre intellectual Venkatesh Rao defines premium mediocre:

 Premium mediocre is the finest bottle of wine at Olive Garden.
 Premium mediocre is cupcakes and froyo.
 Premium mediocre is “truffle” oil on anything […], and extra-leg-room seats in Economy.
 Premium mediocre is cruise ships, artisan pizza, Game of Thrones, and The Bellagio.

 Premium mediocre is food that Instagrams better than it tastes.

 Adil Majid thinks it though with a little more precision.

 A related concept might be bugman technology.
 Caveat: that term has snide connotations rooted in romantic struggle against a corporate feminism surveillance complex.
-This movement (?) does not seem to me to have a compelling diagnosis of the world’s ills.
+As such movement (?) does not seem to me to have a compelling diagnosis of the world’s ills.